kyryl-opens-ml/ai-engineering/blog-posts/agent-tech-lead/README.md

-## Future of job
+## Future of the Job

 Long story short - each engineer who wants to keep their job has to become an agent tech lead.
 Code for the agent tech lead desktop app is here: https://github.com/kyryl-opens-ml/ai-engineering/tree/agent-tech-lead/blog-posts/agent-tech-lead

 Feel free to modify and change it for your own needs and your own unique workflows.

+Also, the job description for this role: https://github.com/kyryl-opens-ml/ai-engineering/blob/agent-tech-lead/blog-posts/agent-tech-lead/JobDescription.md - feel free to reuse it!

 And now the main punch: software engineering will become a strategy game!
-If you ever played Warhammer, StarCraft, or Rome Total War: your company becomes your map, your coding agents become units, and your job is to place them, unblock them, and intervene at local scale when someone gets stuck!
+If you've ever played WARHAMMER 40,000, StarCraft, Warcraft, or Rome Total War: your company becomes your map, your coding agents become units, and your job is to place them, unblock them, and intervene at a local scale when someone gets stuck!

-From kanban you are going to move to this!
+From Kanban, you are going to move to this!

 <img src="./docs/1.8.png" width="600"/>

 This is such an exciting future!